louib/nix2sbom/README.md

   The command-line options and command names might change significantly until the project reaches version 1.0.0.

+## Features
+* Generation of a SBOM based on the CycloneDX 1.4 format
+* Generation of a SBOM for your current `NixOS` system
+* Patch detection
+* Detection of the git URLs based on the archive URLs

 ## Installing

 ### With Nix